Learn how to move files from local storage to your workspace Cloud Environment storage (or from the Cloud Environment to local storage).

 Overview: Cloud Environment "Persistent Disk" storage

-The Cloud Environment is the virtual system (compute and storage) that runs an interactive analysis on Terra (i.e. Galaxy, Jupyter notebooks, or RStudio).
-The Persistent Disk (PD) is storage mounted to the Cloud Environment VM that can be detached and attached to another VM.
+The Cloud Environment is the virtual system (compute and storage) that runs an interactive analysis on Terra (i.e., Galaxy, Jupyter Notebooks, or RStudio).
+The Persistent Disk (PD) is storage mounted to the Cloud Environment virtual machine (VM) that can be detached and attached to another VM.
 It is similar to USB storage on a personal computer.
 The PD exists in the cloud, but for security reasons is isolated from the rest of the cloud: no inbound communication is possible from the internet into the VM or associated PD storage.

-Reasons to copy data from local storage to the interactive analysis PDIf you want to run an interactive analysis (Galaxy, Jupyter Notebook or RStudio) on data stored locally, you will first need to upload the data to the Cloud Environment PD.
+Reasons to copy data from local storage to the interactive analysis PDIf you want to run an interactive analysis (Galaxy, Jupyter Notebook or RStudio) on data stored locally, first, you need to upload the data to the Cloud Environment PD.

 2. To allow a colleague to access generated data from an interactive analysis.

-To learn more about the Terra ecosystem (infrastructure) and where your data live in it, see this article.
+To learn more about the Terra ecosystem (infrastructure) see, Terra architecture and where your files live in it.